Housing construction in the Soviet Union: Overview

 The state was the primary builder, but during the New Economic Policy (NEP) period, 70–80% of housing was built privately.
 In the post-war years, up to a quarter of new housing was constructed individually, financed by loans provided to the population by Savings Bank of the USSR (Sberbank).

 Some housing problems were inherited by Soviet Russia from the Tsarist era, while others arose due to the economic crisis, the revolution, and the World War and Russian Civil War.
 During the Civil War, when new construction was impossible, the focus shifted to the policy of "housing redistribution," meaning resettlement and densification.
 At the same time, debates emerged about the socialist city and socialist housing.
 A significant chapter in Soviet architectural history was the development of garden cities, communal houses, residential complexes, and socialist cities.
 In the early 1930s, with a shift in political trends, avant-garde architecture was banned, along with residential projects featuring communal living, which were labeled as "leftist excesses."
 This marked the beginning of the Stalinist architectural period.

 During the industrialization of the USSR, priority was given to industrial construction, resulting in low housing construction volumes, with a significant share consisting of temporary housing.

 The already severe housing crisis worsened after World War II.
 To address it, a mass housing construction program was launched under Nikita Khrushchev in the late 1950s, leading to the development of so-called "Khrushchyovkas."
 Soviet architecture also saw a return to modernism.
 The new buildings were extremely simple, cheap, and functional, constructed according to standard designs, typically five stories high.
 From the early 1960s until the USSR's dissolution, Soviet housing construction was highly industrialized, with most buildings made of prefabricated reinforced concrete panels, which significantly simplified and reduced costs.
 For even greater savings, taller buildings with nine or more stories became more common.
 However, this resulted in the monotonous and uniform appearance of Soviet cities.

 In the late 1950s, for the first time in Soviet history, the average living space per person significantly increased.
 As a result of mass standardized construction, millions of Soviet citizens received their own well-equipped apartments, moving out of barracks and communal housing.

-The state of Russia's housing stock on the eve of the revolution
+State of Russian housing stock on the eve of the revolution

 According to Sergey Kamolov, the housing issue in its modern sense emerged in Russia after the reforms of the 1860s, which were associated with the abolition of serfdom, economic, and social modernization.

 A study published in 2007 by statistician Vasiliy Simchera, titled The Development of the Russian Economy Over 100 Years: 1900–2000.
 Historical Series, Century-Long Trends, Periodic Cycles, stated:By the beginning of the century (1910), Russia had 1,179 cities, with a predominant prevalence of wooden and mixed-material buildings.